wbcmedia/wbcmedia.github.io/2026/draft.md

+# Intro - Ghosts

+- A ghostly figure wafts around the stage
+- Norman enters

+**_Norman_** : Hilda, Hilda, I wanted to, I mean, I thought you might...
+I mean... these are for you Hilda.

+- He produces a bunch of dead-looking flowers

+**_Hildegaard_** : Norman!!!
+You will respectfully be using my proper title-ing if you please

+**_Norman_** : Oh, sorry...
+Queen Hildegaard of Hockflugenstein...
+I've brought you some flowers.

+- He tries to give them to her but she has no free hands

+**_Hildegaard_** : Those are dead!

+**_Norman_** : Well, so are we.
+I wondered if you'd like to go out with me.

+**_Hildegaard_** : No, you are a common man.

+**_Norman_** : Well yeah, but that doesn't mean I can't be your boyfriend, does it.

+**_Hildegaard_** : Of course you cannot be friend-boy with me.
+I am a queen.

+**_Norman_** : Well maybe you'll change you mind after you see my magic act.
+Have you decided what you're going to do in the talent show?

+**_Hildegaard_** : I have.
+And sharing this with you, I will not be.

+**_Norman_** : Alright, keep your hair on...
+I mean... don't lose your head...
+I mean...

+**_Hildegaard_** : You always are putting your mouth in your foot.
+I do not find this amusing.

+- Cicely wanders in with a champagne bottle

+**_Cicely_** : You really need to get a sense of humour Hilda.

+**_Hildegaard_** : Cicely!
+Have you been out partying again.

+**_Cicely_** : I have.
+It's been a wonderful night of drinking, dancing... flirting.

+**_Hildegaard_** : You are drunk!

+**_Cicely_** : Mmmm.
+I must admit, I AM feeling a little "light headed" ha!

+**_Norman_** : Cicely!!!!

+**_Hildegaard_** : Your behaviour is most inappropriate.
+You dress like a strumpet.
+I can almost see your knees.

+**_Cicely_** : Get with the times Hildegaard, or should I say, Kill-joy-gard.
+I'm from the roaring twenties, not the boring 1670's.

+**_Hildegaard_** : The 1670s were NOT boring.
+In 1674, a pig ran into our castle.
+And in 1679 we were invaded by Latvia.

+**_Norman_** : Cicely, will you leave us alone.
+I'm trying to talk to Hilda...

+**_Cicely_** : Oh, Norman, have you told her you're head over heels in love?
+Ha!

+**_Hildegaard_** : Enough of this, I'm heading off.

+- Hildegaard exits angrily

+**_Cicely_** : Heading...
+Off...
+Good one!

+- Norman gives Cicely a hard stare, then chases after Hilda

+**_Cicely_** : Keep your chin up!
+Ha!

+- She goes to take a swig from her bottle but it's empty

+**_Cicely_** : Hey, guys, we've run out of champagne.... guys!!!

+- Cicely leaves
+- Curtains close

+---

-# Intro - Gideon and Candice
+# FOC Gideon and Candice

 (Front of curtain)

 - Live Aid intro is heard on the radio
 - Gideon appears, speaking on a massive mobile phone
 - He looks annoyed at the radio and switches it off

-**_Gideon_** : Buy, sell, buy...
+- He starts dialing whilst absentmindedly singing to himself

+**_Gideon_** : Feed my face...
+Don't give them a second thought...
+Hello?
+Crispin?
+Yeah, how's the market looking?
 What..?
-Woolworths in trouble?
+Woolworths?
+In trouble?
 Sell, sell...

 - Candice enters carrying bags full of purchases from expensive shops

 **_Candice_** : Hiya babes.
 Oh, you look awful, what's happened?

 **_Gideon_** : The market's crashing.
 Woolworths, Amstrad, C&A. All down.
-I'm haemorrhaging money
+I'm haemorrhaging money.

 **_Candice_** : Yeah, I don't know what hemjurring means.
 Anyway...
 I've seen the perfect place for my nail bar idea.
 On the high street.
-I'm trying to remember what it's called.
+What was it called?
 Hardys?
 No. Harry's?
 No that's not it...
 Oh yeah, I remember...
 Harrods!

 **_Gideon_** : You want me to buy Harrods!?!?!

 **_Candice_** : Oh babes, would you?
 Oh I'm so excited, this nail bar idea of mine, it's gonna be massive.
-I'll be the queen of nail bars.
+I'll be like the queen of nail bars.
 I'll be in all the papers, Candice Jones, entrebr.. entrerpor.. enterer... business-woman.
-Can we make an offer now, I've got the phone number here, ring them now Gideon, I could have the interior designers in by the weekend...
+Can we make an offer now, I've got the phone number, ring em now Gid, I could have the interior designers in by the weekend...

 **_Gideon_** : But Candice, I'm busy trying to rescue my portfolio...

 - Candice looks like she's about to burst into tears

-SONG: Under Pressure Under Pressure Part 1

 **_Candice_** : But you promised I could open a nail bar!
 You know it's my dream.